pacifiic/augment-finetune-genomics/README.md

 The method leverages **LoRA-based adapters** for parameter-efficient fine-tuning of Enformer models and uses population-level genetic diversity simulated via `sim1000G` to enhance cross-individual generalization.

 ---
+## ⚙️ Environment Setup
+To run the codes in finetuning_enformer, refer to the [`environment_setup`](./environment_setup) directory for installation and environment configuration instructions.
+---
 ## 🧬 Data Preparation

 All datasets used in this study can be reproduced by following the scripts in the [`data_preprocessing`](./data_preprocessing) directory.